 Orientation materials for Principal Mentors:

 University supervisors are part-time faculty members at Walden University who are responsible for supervising and evaluating candidates during specific field experiences.
-University Supervisors complete observations of teacher candidates in the initial teacher licensure programs during the candidates’ intensive field and full-time demonstration teaching experiences, and University Supervisors complete observations of principal candidates in the principal preparation programs during the candidates’ major field experiences.
+University Supervisors complete observations of teacher candidates in the initial teacher licensure programs during the candidates’ intensive field and full-time demonstration teaching experiences.

 University Supervisors spend much of their time in school settings, working with candidates and school clinical educators.
 They share, with school clinical educators, the responsibility for the professional growth of candidates.
 Much of a university supervisor’s time is devoted to working collaboratively with school personnel in designing and implementing the most appropriate and effective experiences for each candidate.

 Professional Development Opportunities

 The Riley College of Education and Leadership periodically offers professional development opportunities to clinical educators.
 Click on the below document to access various on-demand professional development webinars.